 Public Meeting held on June 28, 2017

-The first public meeting for the 2018 Budget will be held on June 28, 2017.
-Staff will summarize the input from the presentations by the public stakeholders in the final version of this Report.
+The first public meeting for the 2018 Budget was held on June 28, 2017.
+Staff have summarized the input from the presentations by the public stakeholders and attached to this Report as Appendix A.

 Summary